 The ALF runtime only invokes this API only when the task has a task context.
 If the task does not have a task context or the application does not need to do context merge, you can choose not to implement this API when the programming environment supports weak link or to implement an empty function that returns zero when weak link is not supported.

-The API call finishes correctly.
+0 The API call finishes correctly.

 less than 0 An error occurred during the call.
-The error code is passed alf accel num instances NAME alf_accel_num_instances - Returns the number of instances that are running this computational kernel.
+The error code is passed

+back to you to be handled.

 Runtime APIs

 This section lists the APIs that accelerator side ALF runtime provides.